Session Replay: What It Is & How to Use It Effectively

 5. Security issues or suspicious activity

-There are always various cybercriminals at play who want to breach your website and steal what they can.
-A recent survey showed that 37% of respondents believed cybercrime to be one of the leading risks to businesses in the U.S. in 2022.
+There is always a risk of cybercriminals who want to breach your website and steal what they can.
+A recent survey showed that to be one of the leading risks to businesses in the U.S. in 2022.

 Session replays make it possible to identify potential threats.
 By tracking events and identifying any signs of unusual user activity, you can determine the nature of the threat and take action.
-The session recording will also show you if your website’s security features work as expected and are effective in preventing fraud.
+The session replay will also show you if your website’s security features work as expected and effectively prevent fraud.

 Tips for choosing the right session replay platform

-• Search or filter sessions: Since tools record so many sessions, the sheer volume of session replays can be overwhelming.
-The tool you choose should allow you to filter through session replays and search for them using specific search criteria to make your analysis efficient and focused.
+Since tools capture so many sessions, the sheer volume of session replays can be overwhelming.
+The tool you choose should enable you to filter through session replays and search for them using specific search criteria to make your analysis efficient and focused.
 Think about it as searching for a product on Amazon.
 Their user search bar makes it simple for you to browse products and shop.
-A session replay tool should make it simple for you to sift through and pick sessions to analyze.
+A session replay tool should make it simple to sift through and pick sessions to analyze.

-• Data retention: Session replay tools store data for different periods of time.
-Choose a tool that retains the data for longer periods of time to make long-term data-driven decisions.
-While the default storage time is 35 days, you may want a tool that stores data for up to one year, so you can analyze session replays on an annual basis.
+Session replay tools store data for different periods.
+Choose a tool that gives you the option to retain data for longer periods to make long-term data-driven decisions.
+While most tools default to shorter retention timeframes, the best ones are customizable and can store data for longer periods of time so that you can analyze session replays more effectively

-• Website performance: Session replay tools will impact your website’s performance in different ways.
-The technology and implementation of the session replay tool can affect the speed of your website as the tool links with your website to collect important bits of data in real-time.
+Session replay tools will impact your website’s performance in different ways.
+The technology and implementation of the session replay tool can affect the speed of your website as the tool links with your website to collect important bits of data in real time.
 Choose a session replay tool that doesn’t negatively impact your website’s speed.

-• Technology compatibility: Session replay tools may work with some website technologies but not with others.
-Some tools may work out of the box, while some may require some coding before they’re functional on your site.
-You should choose the platform that’s compatible with your website’s existing tech stack.
+Session replay tools may work with some website technologies but not with others.
+Some tools may work out of the box, while some may require some code before they’re functional on your site.
+You should choose the platform compatible with your website’s existing tech stack.

-• Number of sessions recorded: Some tools record only a portion of sessions, while others record them all.
-It would be hard to attach session recordings to customer support tickets and bug reports if your tool records only a small percentage of sessions.
-Choose a tool that ideally records all the sessions you need for your analysis.
+Some tools capture only a portion of sessions, while others capture them all.
+Attaching session replays to customer support tickets and bug reports would be hard if your tool captures only a small percentage of sessions.
+Choose a tool that ideally captures all the sessions you need for your analysis.

-• Pricing: Different variables will affect the pricing of session replay platforms.
-The most important factors are the number of sessions they record each month, the number of team members who will have access to the recordings, and how many of the sessions you would like to be able to replay.
-Choose the tool with the right pricing plan for you.
+Different variables will affect the pricing of session replay platforms.
+The most important factors are the number of sessions they capture each month, the number of team members who will have access to the replays, and how many of the sessions you would like to be able to replay.
+Choose the tool with the right pricing plan for you—or .

 Audrey Xu is a solutions consultant at Amplitude, working with companies to uncover areas of opportunity and build better products.
 She is a self-proclaimed Amplitude nerd, and graduated with a degree from U.C.
 Berkeley.